6 Ways to Prepare Your AC Unit for Hurricane Season

 Hurricane season runs from June 1 to November 30 every year.
-This is a long season but you can get your air conditioner through it when you follow these steps.
-That way, you may avoid storm-related air conditioner repair in Sarasota.
+This is a long season but you can get your Sarasota air conditioning through it when you follow these steps.
+That way, you may avoid storm-related AC repair in Sarasota.

 - Precool your home.
 If you know that a storm is coming and you’ll probably lose power, make sure your home is cool before that storm hits.
 This won’t get you through an entire week without power, but it will help you stay cool for as long as possible.
 Try not to go in and out too much while the power is out, because you’ll let the hot air in.